- Jump to level:

 ME 454 Heat Transfer 3

-Prereq.: MATH 355 and ME 354 (C- or higher).
+Prereq.: ME 354 (C- or higher).
 Introduces the transport of heat by steady and transient heat conduction; forced and natural convection; radiation; introduction to phase change heat transfer and to heat exchangers.
 Two hours lecture and two hours laboratory per week.
 Spring.

 ME 458 Heating, Ventilating and Air Conditioning Systems Design 3